Sabolik/feather_m0_lora_modem/README.md

 ```
 ATL1,708
 ```
 unplug USB and reset device using on-board button.
-The device is now running in Low power mode (if battery connected) measuring and sending weather data (temperature, humidity and pressure) every 30 minutes to your [Dashboard](https://developers.mydevices.com/cayenne/features).
+The device is now running in Low power mode (if battery connected) measuring and sending weather data (temperature, humidity and pressure) every 30 minutes visible on your [Dashboard](https://developers.mydevices.com/cayenne/features).
 ## Example 3
 create [TTN Device](https://www.thethingsnetwork.org/) using OTAA activation method
 ```